 6.15 Arithmetic wrap-around error [FIF]

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.15 does not apply to Ada as wrap-around arithmetic in Ada is limited to modular types.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.15 does not apply to Ada as wrap-around arithmetic in Ada is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.

 The vulnerability associated with inappropriate shifts does not exist in Ada since there is no confusion between logical and arithmetic shifts.

 For non-modular arithmetic, Ada raises the predefined exception Constraint_Error whenever a wrap-around occurs but implementations are allowed to refrain from doing so when a correct final value is obtained.
-Vulnerabilities associated with unhandled exceptions are addressed in 6.36 Ignored error status and unhandled exceptions [OYB].The exception can be generally avoided by using arbitrary precision arithmetic from the subsystem Ada.Numerics.Big_Numbers.
+Vulnerabilities associated with unhandled exceptions are addressed in 6.36 “Ignored error status and unhandled exceptions [OYB”].The exception can be generally avoided by using arbitrary precision arithmetic from the subsystem Ada.Numerics.Big_Numbers.

 6.16 Using shift operations for multiplication and division [PIK]

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.16 does not apply to Ada as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.16 does not apply to Ada as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.

 6.17 Choice of clear names [NAI]